 “Everywhere Thomson goes, he finds good stories to tell” New York Times Book Review.

-Hugh Thomson is a writer and film-maker who believes strongly that the world
+Hugh Thomson is an award-winning writer and film-maker

-In his new book, The Green Road into the Trees, he explores England as if it were
+For The Green Road into the Trees, he first explored England as if it were

 a foreign country: ‘An immensely enjoyable book: curious, articulate, intellectually